Architecture & Build

 |---|---|---|---|

-| Navigation (HTML) | NetworkFirst | 1 day | Always get latest app shell |
+| Navigation (HTML) | NetworkFirst | 1 day | Always get latest app shell; stale shell entries are purged on activation after deploys |

-| JS Chunks | NetworkFirst (3s timeout) | 1 day | Fresh code with fast fallback |
+Other same-origin .js | NetworkFirst (3s timeout) | 1 day | Fresh code with fast fallback |

 | CSS | StaleWhileRevalidate | 7 days | Use cached, update in background |